EngineerChris/prometheus-and-grafana-install/README.md

   - Port 22 (SSH): Open to 0.0.0.0/0 (anywhere)
 - Rename these instances to Web-Server1 and Web-Server2.

-## Configuration
+## Configuration of Servers

 ### Prometheus Server Installation and Configuration

 - SSH to Prometheus server
 - Clone git repo: `git clone https://github.com/EngineerChris/prometheus-and-grafana-install`
-- Navigate to the directory: `cd prometheus-and-grafana-install`
+- Navigate to the directory: `cd service-discovery `
 - Run `bash install-prometheus.sh` to install Prometheus

 ### Grafana Installation and Configuration

 - SSH to Grafana server
 - Clone the same repo: `git clone https://github.com/EngineerChris/prometheus-and-grafana-install`
-- Navigate to the directory: `cd prometheus-and-grafana-install`
+- Navigate to the directory: `cd prometheus-and-grafana-install` (MAY NOT BE NECESSARY)
 - Install Grafana: `bash install-grafana.sh`

 ### Target Server Installation and Configuration